digital download as pdf file

 5. If we take on theodor Adorno’s claim that there is a strong connection between the forces of production and art, we can see how conceptual art and the dematerialisa- tion of the art object coincides with the end of gold as the standard equivalent form of value.
 Lack of control, pollution and intelligibility: all attributes of noise, connect today to a level of abstraction that capitalism has reached with its credit booms, toxic assets and high-frequency trading.
 Inevitably, fictitious capital brought us into a state of crisis. capital reconfigures itself in order to give us the appearance that we are done with the crisis – nevertheless producing more crisis. noise never hides itself, it is permanent crisis pushing constantly all its elements to their extremes.

-7. common denominators, totally predictable improvisations, vulgar ways of re- sponding to one another, average volumes or brutal noises. how many noise con- certs that sound like noise concerts do you want to attend?
+6. to perceive ‘noise in-one’ (François Laruelle) without applying capitalist logic, understanding its elements in their specificity without making formal hierarchies over whether one sound is more valuable than another, knowing that we are always going to miss something, makes demands upon us to be as perceptive as possible.7. common denominators, totally predictable improvisations, vulgar ways of re- sponding to one another, average volumes or brutal noises. how many noise con- certs that sound like noise concerts do you want to attend?
 Anything (such as an idea, a concept or any other element) can be used if it helps us to stop reproducing the stereotypes that we constantly make when we improvise or when we make noise. these elements might help you to go further from what you would do with your own intuitions, repetitive intentions and emotions. the incorporation of concepts in noise and improvisation might help us to develop unexpected ways of playing that can challenge the situation that we are in. ways of playing that we might not dare try out otherwise.

 8. ‘I have found that the limitations imposed by decisions based on my personal “tastes” are absolutely stifling. choices made through the criteria of subjective likes and dislikes are to me nothing more than a kind of therapeutic ego titillation that only inhibit further the possibility of sharing an artistic vision (as if it weren’t difficult enough a thing to do as it is).
 Besides, I really believe that truly good art is always made of broader stuff than the personality of the artist.’ – Adrian piper, ‘A defence of the “conceptual” process in art’.